Fidelity leads $20 mln funding round for start-up AppsFlyer

 It also aims to expand its growth by opening new offices throughout the world to complement existing offices in San Francisco, Tel Aviv and Beijing.

-More than 4,000 advertisers use AppsFlyer software to measure and analyze over $1 billion in annual mobile ad spending, the company said.
+More than 4,000 advertisers use AppsFlyer software to measure and analyse over $1 billion in annual mobile ad spending, the company said.